tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/异地容灾/版本控制_intl_en.md

 // Enable versioning
 QCloudPutBucketVersioningRequest* request = [[QCloudPutBucketVersioningRequest alloc] init];

-// Bucket name in the format: `BucketName-APPID` request.bucket =@"examplebucket-1250000000";
+// Bucket name in the format of BucketName-Appid, which can be viewed in the COS console at https://console.cloud.tencent.com/cos5/bucket request.bucket =@"examplebucket-1250000000";

-// Specify the versioning configuration QCloudBucketVersioningConfiguration* versioningConfiguration =
+// Specific versioning configuration QCloudBucketVersioningConfiguration* versioningConfiguration =
     [[QCloudBucketVersioningConfiguration alloc] init];